JPG vs PNG vs WEBP: Choosing the Best Image Format for Your Website

 1. Seriously Better Compression

-WEBP files are typically 25-35% smaller than JPGs at the same quality.
-For lossless images, they're about 26% smaller than PNGs.
-That's a lot of bandwidth saved!
+WEBP files are typically 25-35% smaller than JPGs at the same quality, and lossless WEBP images are about 26% smaller than PNGs.
+Smaller file sizes mean faster website loading, reduced bandwidth usage, and lower hosting costs.

 2. Best of Both Worlds